EvroDeveloper/CustomCampaignTools.SDK/README.md

 ## Scripts Usage Info

+### Important Notes
+All script methods MUST be invoked from an UltEvent.
+If you call methods on custom scripts from a default Unity Event, your game WILL CRASH.
+If you need to invoke something from a unity event, have it go through an UltEventHolder invoked by the Unity Event.

+When making a campaign that supports CustomCampaignTools, it's important to make sure that most things work without the mod installed.
+If something relies too heavily on the mod (not recommended) you should include a disclaimer for the player in-game.

 ### Ammo Score Display
 Usage Info: Used on a TextMeshPro component, call the SetTargetBarcode method from an UltEvent to setup the correct barcode.
 It will then display the saved ammo high score from that specific level.